MathBunny/android-fractal-generator/README.md

 # Android Fractal Generator

-This application is currently in development.
-It currently renders nadelbrot sets.
-I am currently experimenting with OpenGL for faster rendering.
+This application is still under development.
+In this version, the application can output customized mandelbrot sets, but it will soon be optimized with OpenGL for faster performance.